 Elektric-Tube (formally Alternative-Photonics) is a company established by Mark Wrigley eight years ago to democratise science, embrace technological change and provide easy access to technology through making and the arts.
 Throughout his career, Mark has been at the forefront of digital change, he was instrumental in delivering the first digital mobile phone to market and managed products which allowed mobile data and internet.
-He wants show that technological disruption is an ongoing process of innovation and something to be enbraced.
+He wants show that technological disruption is an ongoing process of innovation and something to be embraced.

 We live in exciting times.
 As a physicist returning to his roots, I am in awe of the progress made in the detection of gravitational waves.
 Not only is this empirical verification of Einstein’s general theory of relativity, it is also opening a new field of astronomy with the potential to look further back into the history of the univesre than ever before.